schloepke/gamemachine/README.md

 -  Modular, pluggable systems for persistence and authentication.

 - Highly optimized spatial grid to track game entities and perform proximity queries.

+- UDP or TCP based on Netty

+- Chat system built on top of a distributed pub/sub architecture

 #### Roadmap